Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 \textit{Proof of proposition \eqref{propositionphi61}.}

-We will proceed as for the proof of the previous lemma, listing all the allowed configurations compatible with the corresponding boundary diagram, pictured on Figure \eqref{fig21}a.
-As explained before, we have to distinguish the case when the three arms are hooked to the same vertex, and the case when the three arms are hoked to a common breaking edge, having a common color with the three arms hooked to him.
-These two configurations are pictured on Figure \eqref{fig22}.
-However, the classification have to be refined from lemma \eqref{lemmaphi62}.
-Indeed, among the configurations of type \eqref{fig22}a, some of them are made with a tripod kernel having a pseudo-melonic boundary graph, and allows to build an effective breaking edge to which are hooked three arms.
+We will proceed as for the proof of the previous lemma, listing all the allowed configurations compatible with the corresponding boundary diagram, pictured in Figure \eqref{fig21}a.
+As explained before, we have to distinguish the case when the three arms are hooked to the same vertex, and the case when the three arms are hooked to a common breaking edge, having a common color with the three arms hooked to him.
+These two configurations are pictured in Figure \eqref{fig22}.
+However, the classification has to be refined from Lemma \eqref{lemmaphi62}.
+Indeed, among the configurations of type \eqref{fig22}a, some of them are made with a tripod kernel having a pseudo-melonic boundary graph, and allows one to build an effective breaking edge to which are hooked three arms.
 This kernels are nothing that the fourth contribution in the equation \eqref{sixpointdecomp}.
-Added it to the other ones having a common breaking edge for the three arms, we build an effective $6$-point vertex having pseudo-melonic boundary, with melonic arms hooked to him, corresponding to effective melonic $4$-point functions.
-It is easy to cheek that all allowed configurations are those pictured on Figure \eqref{fig23}, the configurations (e) and (f) having a kernel corresponding to an effective pseudo-melonic function.
-Taking into account the respective canonical dimensions for each effective insertions, it is easy to see that all these configurations have the same power-counting, $\omega=-2$, in accordance with the expected canonical dimension for $3$ valent melonic bubbles given equation \eqref{dimensiongeneral} .
+Adding it to the other ones having a common breaking edge for the three arms, we build an effective six-point vertex having pseudo-melonic boundary, with melonic arms hooked to him, corresponding to effective melonic four-point functions.
+It is easy to check that all allowed configurations are those pictured in Figure \eqref{fig23}, the configurations (e) and (f) having a kernel corresponding to an effective pseudo-melonic function.
+Taking into account the respective canonical dimensions for each effective insertions, it is easy to see that all these configurations have the same power-counting, $\omega=-2$, in accordance with the expected canonical dimension for $3$-valent melonic bubbles given equation \eqref{dimensiongeneral} .
 From renormalization conditions \eqref{rencond1}, \eqref{rencond2} and \eqref{rencond3}; and taking into account relative signs and symmetry factors considering the first terms of the perturbative expansion, we get:

 We then deduce the expression of $\Pi_{1,a}^{(3)}$ for definition \eqref{defeff1}.